stefems/rover-challenge/README.md

 The work you create here should be representative of code that we'd expect to receive from you if you were hired tomorrow (proper abstractions, tests for the scoring algorithm calculation, best practices, etc).

-Please include instructions on how to setup/run your project locally.
+Please include a README with instructions on how to setup and run your project locally.

 Finally, if you have any questions, don't hesitate to ask.